artemvmin/traktor_s5_mod/README.md

 | 1/32 | 1/16 | 1/8 | 1/4 |
 |:----:|:----:|:---:|:---:|
 |  1/2 |   1  |  2  |  4  |

+[5] Random pads may initialize to white instead of the correct color.
+I believe this to be a Traktor software bug.
+It does not affect performance.

 ### Mixer FX